fiuxxed/fiuxxed-autotyper/README.md

 ### What's next?
 - making the AI more trained
 - fixing the proccess selector going behind the window for Scan and Math tabs
+- removing the ugly microsoft edge title bar

+## March 12, 2026

+### Fixed
+- fixed the proccess selector going behind the window for Scan and Math tabs

+### Changed
+- removed the default ms edge title bar

+### What's next?
+- making the AI more trained

 (will fix WAY more bugs very soon don't worry guys im aware of lots of them)